aplimasolutions/terraform-demos/jenkins-ha/README.md

 * Run the command ***terraform init*** to initialize your working directory.

 * Run the command ***terraform apply*** and follow the prompts to provision your highly available Jenkins infrastructure.

+* If everything runs successfully, terraform will output ALB DNS Name and EFS DNS Name.
+  Enter the ALB DNS Name on a browser.
+You should see the unlock Jenkins screen.
+Follow the instructions to set up your Jenkins master.

+* Note: Incase your primary Jenkins server goes down, a new one will automatically be provisioned.